RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-21-PSP-InfiniStrip-Review-2.md

 * 2 hours double checking the manual and other product content.
 * 12 hours generating videos.
 * 17 hours of testing.

+Total of 62 hours + 94 hours of use.

  If you appreciate the information presented then <a href="/DonateNow/">please consider joining patreon or paying us for the time spent bringing you quality content!</a>